Beyond Attention Scores: SVD-Based Vision Token Pruning for Efficient Vision-Language Models: METHODOLOGY

-After decomposition, we identify the dominant variance patterns.
-We compute the explained variance ratios from the squared singular values:
+After decomposition, we identify the dominant spectral components by analyzing the energy associated with the singular values.
+Specifically, we compute the normalized spectral energy of each component as:

-and the cumulative explained variance up to rank $k$:
+where $s_i$ denotes the $i$-th singular value.
+The cumulative retained energy up to rank $m$ is then defined as

-We select the smallest $k$ such that $c_k \geq \varepsilon$, where $\varepsilon \in [0.7, 0.95]$ is a hyperparameter controlling retained variance.
-This truncation ensures that the subspace spanned by the top-$k$ left singular vectors preserves at least fraction $\varepsilon$ of the total variance in $\mathbf{F}$.
-Intuitively, high-variance directions capture the most informative signal, the core visual content critical for reasoning and recognition while low-variance directions mostly contain noise, fine details, or redundant variations that can be safely discarded without significant performance loss.
+We select the smallest integer $m$ such that the cumulative retained energy exceeds the threshold $\varepsilon$, where $\varepsilon \in (0,1]$ controls the fraction of preserved spectral energy (see the ablation study in Section~\ref{sec:ablation}).
+This truncation defines a rank-$m$ principal subspace that preserves the dominant low-rank structure of $\mathbf{F}$ while discarding low-energy components associated with redundancy and noise.
+Empirically, the singular spectrum of visual token representations decays rapidly, confirming that most spectral energy concentrates in a small number of dominant directions and that substantial redundancy exists across the token sequence.
+Crucially, $\varepsilon$ controls the expressiveness of the retained subspace rather than the compression level, which is controlled independently by the token budget $k$ at the selection stage.

-\subsubsection{Token Contribution via Leverage Scores}
+\subsection{Token Contribution via Leverage Scores}

 Having identified the dominant subspace, we quantify each token's contribution using leverage scores.
-For the $t$-th token, the rank-$k$ leverage score is defined as:
+For each token $t \in \mathbb{N}$, the rank-$m$ leverage score is defined as:

-where $\ell_t$ represents the average squared projection of the $t$-th token onto the top-$k$ principal directions.
-Because the columns of $\mathbf{U}$ are orthonormal, the leverage scores sum to 1 across all tokens ($\sum_t \ell_t = 1$), interpreting them as a normalized importance distribution over the token set.
-Tokens with high $\ell_t$ strongly align with the dominant patterns and are thus highly representative of the global variance; low-leverage tokens lie primarily in the discarded subspace and contribute little to the preserved information.
+where $\ell_t$ represents the average squared projection of token $t$ onto the top-$m$ principal directions.
+Because the columns of $\mathbf{U}$ are orthonormal, the leverage scores sum to 1 across all tokens ($\sum_t \ell_t = 1$), allowing them to be interpreted as a normalized importance distribution over the token set.
+Leverage scores naturally quantify how strongly each token participates in the dominant low-rank subspace.
+Tokens with high $\ell_t$ strongly align with the principal semantic patterns and are therefore highly representative of the global spectral energy, whereas low-leverage tokens mainly reside in the discarded subspace and contribute little to the preserved information.

-\subsubsection{Token Selection and Pruning}
+\subsection{Token Selection and Pruning}

-Our goal is to retain only the minimal set of tokens that collectively preserve most of the dominant signal.
-To achieve this, we first sort the tokens in descending order of leverage score and compute the cumulative leverage:

-where $\pi$ denotes the permutation induced by sorting.
-This cumulative sum measures how much of the important subspace is covered as we include more high-contribution tokens.